justinpallas/advdef-train/README.md

 # Install the defenses repo so the `advdef` CLI is available
 pip install -e external/adv-it-defenses[dev]

-# One-time setup for heavy defenses
+# One-time setup for heavy defenses (run from the adv-it-defenses directory)
+cd external/adv-it-defenses
 advdef setup r-smoe
-advdef setup bm3d-gpu    # only if you plan to use BM3D
+advdef setup bm3d-gpu    # only if you plan to use BM3D cd ../..
 ```

 ## Dataset Layout